natasha-stanley/memory-game/README.md

 ## UX/UI

-As a personal choice, I have designed the application inspired by the movie franchise 'The Matrix', taking care to choose fonts that are in align with this but are also readable to the player, and a simply colour scheme that put emphasis on box and text shadows to create a glow effect.
-An animated background reminiscent of 'The Matrix' is visible from every area of the application, but  care has been taken to make sure that the text of the application is not overwhelmed and easily readable.
+As a personal choice, I have designed the application inspired by the movie franchise 'The Matrix', taking care to choose fonts that are in align with this but are also readable to the player, and a simple colour scheme that put emphasis on box and text shadows to create a glow effect.
+An animated background reminiscent of 'The Matrix' is visible from every area of the application, but  care has been taken to make sure that the text of the application is not overwhelmed and is still easily readable.

 The application has three mains areas and another four overlays: